hivesolutions/scudum/readme.md

 ### Examples

-Building the "root environment" of scudum required the following command:
+Building the root/base Scudum environment a (very) long process of compilation of both the bootstrap base tools and the base system infra-structure is required, to start the process use:

     scudum root